 Tioga Road and Tuolumne Meadows – 8600-9945 feet in elevation

-Tioga Road is the highest road across the Sierra Nevada that, on a typical snowpack season, opens by Memorial Day Weekend.
+Tioga Road is the highest road across the Sierra Nevada that, on a typical snowpack season, opens by Memorial Day weekend.
 The Tioga Road is also the gateway to the Eastern Sierra, and many local economies depend on its opening.
 Based on the historical data and the winter we are currently experiencing, it is safe to say that Tioga Rd. will not open until at least July 1st.
 This late opening means that many of the most sought-after backpacking trailheads in Yosemite will not be unavailable until then.
 Once Tioga Road opens and because of its popularity, expect most trails to be blazed within a couple of weeks.
-However, expect snow and frozen lakes above 9000′ for most of July and into early August.
-Snow should remain present in the higher north-facing elevations of approximately 10,000 and above throughout the summer.
+However, expect snow and frozen lakes above 9000′ for most of July and into at-least early August.
+Snow should remain present in the higher north-facing elevations of approximately 9,500′ and above throughout the summer.
 Once Tioga Road opens, partaking in a Tuolumne Meadows Day Hike is a great way to explore the general vicinity.
 Clouds Rest or Mt.
 Hoffman day hikes offer an excellent summit experience.
+(Expect snow and even water crossings throughout August.)
 Backpacking from Tioga Road and Tuolumne Meadows provides many great options, including Amazing Sunsets, ideal for families.
 Our 6-day Tuolumne Meadows to Half Dome trip is excellent for families with older kids or friends.
 Both trips should be outstanding in mid-July-September.
 Remember the Grand Canyon of the Tuolumne to see some less often viewed waterfalls returning to full life this season.

 Hetch Hetchy – 3900 feet in elevation